The Do-Not-Ship List

-The trouble with perishables is that they attract rodents, pests, insects, and the like when moved over long distance.
+The trouble with perishables is that they attract rodents, pests, insects, and the like when moved over a long distance.
 This is why they are a strict no-no in international moving.
 International packers and movers will be able to recount several instances where customers moving ‘PBO’ (packed-by-owner) goods lost valuable possessions because of rodents and pets that were attracted by rotting food.

-The non-allowables in perishables category include items such as milk, cheeses, meats, produce, frozen or refrigerated foods, open-food products, and a host of canned ones as well.
+The non-allowables in the perishables category include items such as milk, cheeses, meats, produce, frozen or refrigerated foods, open-food products, and a host of canned ones as well.
 In addition, houseplants – whether indoor or outdoor or flowers and herbs also qualify as non-allowable perishable products.

 - Valuable items

 These are items that are important for you and the family, both monetarily and emotionally.
 They are your prized possessions; irreplaceable even.
-Which is why, packing these items should be saved for relocation day.
+Which is why packing these items should be saved for relocation day.

 Common non-allowables from this category include personal and professional files such as identification, education degrees, medical and tax records, IRAs, deeds, insurance policies, checkbooks, address books, financial records, and the like.
-In addition, you don’t want to pack jewelry, collectables, cash, medications, photographs, wedding albums, car keys, and laptops either.
+In addition, you don’t want to pack jewelry, collectibles, cash, medications, photographs, wedding albums, car keys, and laptops either.
 You’re much better off carrying them with you on the day of your international moving.